laracoder/laratoshl/README.md

 Get a Collection of the users entries for the current month
 ### getCategoriesSumsForCurrentMonth ($currency)
 Get a Collection of the categories and its sums filtered by current month.
 Needs a currency (string)

+## Examples
+For examples of howto use Laratoshl have a look in its "examples" folder